JacekJagosz/CUDA_course/0_FinalProject/Report.md

 You can of course download packages for supported OSes from AMD, but the whole differentiating factor from CUDA is it being open, so let's review how easy it is to compile it from source and package it for a distribution.

 ## Compiling HIP

+After the CUDA code has been compiled to HIP, you can use `hipcc` to compile them.
+The format is the same as when using NVCC or clang

 The following command won't work, as even the libraries have to be converted to HIP
 ```bash